 Click Image to Enlarge.

-On this day, 4 July 2021, we mark the 222nd anniversary of the erection of America's first war memorial in Lexington, Massachusetts.
+On this day, 4 July 2021, we mark the 223rd anniversary of the erection of one of America's earliest war memorial in Lexington, Massachusetts.

 André M. Levesque